Skip to content

 Yes

-Total area of row containing coherent rock pixels
+Total area of the row containing coherent rock pixels

 Yes